petervaro/meaculpa/README.md

 Unfortunately -- according to the standard -- pointers to functions are not *ordinary* pointers, so they cannot be stored in a simple `void*`.
-That's why `MeaCulpa` has a special type `mc_FnPtr`, which is capable of string any kind of function pointers.
+That's why `MeaCulpa` has a special type `mc_FnPtr`, which is capable of storing any kind of function pointers.

 *(NOTE: Very important, one should never call the stored function directly!)*